mjfrigaard/sap/README.md

 ## Using code examples

 The branches in this repo contain a Shiny application in the various stages of development.
-If you're following along in the workshop slides, the branch name is in the slide footer:
+If you're following along in the <a href="https://mjfrigaard.github.io/dev-test-shiny/slides/wrkshp.html#/title-slide"> workshop slides </a>, the branch name is in the slide footer:

 <div>
 <p align="center">